-The hreflang attribute is a way of telling Google “Hey, I have another version of my website here, and it’s in this language.”
+The hreflang attribute is a way of telling Google “Hey, I have another localized version of my website here, and it’s in this language.”

 Here’s a video from SEJ where Bill Hunt is explaining exactly what HREFlang is and how to use it correctly.

 Of course, if you don’t use it, Google is probably able to figure things out on its own.
-But websites that help Google figure things out easier are known to get a boost in rankings!
+But multilingual sites that help Google figure things out easier are known to get a boost in rankings!
 Here’s a good example from SeerInteractive that shows a traffic growth after the hreflang attribute has been correctly implemented:

 Here are the most common mistkes that people do when implementing the hreflang attribute: